 “But how?” you ask.
 “How can I make e-cards that are as personal and meaningful as the paper version?
 Hooooow?!”

 Stick with PicMonkey, kids.
-With our Design and Collage tools, you can create one-of-a-kind holiday photo cards with custom colors, messages, and oh-so much more.
+With our Design and Collage tools, and totally customizable card templates, you can create one-of-a-kind holiday photo cards with custom colors, messages, and oh-so much more.
 If you’re stuck for a place to start, we’ve got a few suggestions for staying green and making an impact this holiday season.

 This method technically does leave a carbon footprint, since it relies on having a computer that runs on electricity, but comparatively speaking, it’s a minuscule footprint.
 Like a baby bootie footprint on the sandy expanse of history.

 What abracadabra witchmagic is this?!
 Fear not, gentle readers, simple holiday video cards are no illusion.
 Here’s how it works: record a greeting, upload it to Youtube or Vimeo, and email a link to your recipients.
 You can also turn a slideshow into a video file and email that out.

 However, getting a link in your inbox doesn’t feel all that festive.
 Why not dress up your URL with a hand-churned artisanal graphic?
 It’s a simple but fancy-feeling way to take holiday e-cards to the next level.

 Once you’ve saved an e-card mahhhhh-sterpiece, you can still add that sent-by-regular-mail feeling: just try one of the increasing number of websites specializing in e-cards.
 Places like Greenvelope, Paperless Post, and Evite allow you to upload a card design, customize it with a digital envelope and postage, and send it out to one person or a list of recipients.
 It’s a great way to say, “Hey, mom and dad, e-cards can totally have stamps on them.”